| Title: | Prediction Explanation with Dependence-Aware Shapley Values |

 Character vector.

-The names of the implemented approaches that can be passed to argument approach
+The names of the implemented approaches that can be passed to argument approach in explain().

-Provides a data.table with the supported models
+A data.table with the supported models.

 Make plots to visualize and compare the MSEv evaluation criterion for a list of

-objects applied to the same data and model.
+explain() objects applied to the same data and model.
 The function creates

 bar plots and line plots with points to illustrate the overall MSEv evaluation